PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 1. Login to your WordPress admin area
 2. Go to Plugins => Add new
-3. Click on the "Upload Plugin" button
+3. Click on the 'Upload Plugin' button
-4. Click on the "Browse" button & select this payment module's zip file
+4. Click on the 'Browse' button & select this payment module's zip file
-5. Click on the "Install Now" button.
+5. Click on the 'Install Now' button.
-6. Once installed, click on the "Activate Button"
+6. Once installed, click on the 'Activate Button'

 To configure this checkout option:

 7. Go to WooCommerce => Settings
-8. On the "Settings" page, select "Checkout" tab.
+8. On the 'Settings' page, select 'Checkout' tab.
-9. Under "Payment Gateways" you will find all the available gateways, select "PlugnPay SSv2 Payment Gateway For WooCommerce" option
+9. Under 'Payment Gateways' you will find all the available gateways, select 'PlugnPay SSv2 Payment Gateway For WooCommerce' option
 10. On this page you will find options to configure the plugin for use with WooCommerce
 11. Modify the configurable elements accordingly
 [* NOTE: At minimum, check the Enable checkbox & enter your username into the Gateway Username field.
 All other fields are optional.]